-Employees may hold jobs outside of their Research Foundation employment as long as they meet the performance standards of their job with the Research Foundation.
+Employees may hold jobs outside of their Research Foundation employment as long as they meet the performance standards of their job with the Research Foundation and the outside employment does not interfere with their Research Foundation position.
 All employees will be judged by the same performance standards and will be subject to the Research Foundation's scheduling demands regardless of any existing outside work requirements.